BOYS BASKETBALL: Renchen, Bradley-Bourbonnais part ways

 "While I am imperfect I only had the best interest of my players, and I can rest easy with that thought."

+"The biggest thing most people don't understand is the ripple effect a guy like Alex has on the communities he's affected," Kohl said.
+"He's impacted guys he hasn't even coached because he's coached guys who are now fathers, and they're the fathers they are because of his impact.

+"There aren't many people who have affected as many lives as coach Renchen."

 Renchen said he's currently unsure of how he will spend the 2020-21 season, noting God has a plan for him.
-As for the Boilers' next coach, athletic director Mike Kohl could not immediately be reached for comment.
+As for the Boilers' next coach, athletic director Mike Kohl said that the search is on to find a worthy candidate that can be a program cornerstone in the way that Renchen and the late Vern Sloan were.

+"You talk about Alex Renchen and Vern Sloan, those are two guys that put their hearts and souls into basketball," Kohl said.
+"Coach Sloan built a foundation, Alex Renchen added to it, and to build on the foundation he's built is a great challenge and opportunity.

+"There's nobody in the state of Illinois that's as passionate about basketball as Alex Renchen."

 The Boilers, led by Gabe Renchen, Alex's son and the SouthWest Suburban Conference Red Division Boys Athlete of the Year, finished 16-15 last season.
 Aside from Gabe, the only other departing senior is swingman Jason Hartsfield.